-Parents should be ready that the bodies of their children may be fully covered with the spots.
-There is no need to panic – it is better to consult the doctor to specify the diagnosis.
+The bodies may be fully covered with the spots.
 In various body’s creases, the spot turns into the Pasti’a lines.
 The fields of arms and elbows may be covered with the rash.
 Those are red spots and streaks.
 People with darker skin face darker signs on the body surface.
 The damaged areas of the skin gets occupied by the goose-like pimples and experience a harsh sandpaper-like feel.
 The streaks on the injured places turn white, brown, or gray depending on the peculiarities of an organism.